horychen/horychen.github.io/_posts/2019-07-01-Voltage_Rating_Number_Turns.md

 - using the fill factor, which gives $0.45 \times {152.2} {\rm~mm^2} / 0.52 {\rm~mm^2}  \approx 132$.
 - or assuming the wire takes space as a square wire of $0.656~{\rm mm^2}$, which gives ${152.2}/0.656=232$.

-As a result, we will use 4 strands in hand, so that there will be $z_Q\times 4=144$ strands for both the upper and lower layer of one slot, which corresponds to a fill factor of $0.49 = 144 / (152.2/0.52)$.
+As a result, we will use 4 strands in hand, so that there will be $z_Q\times 4=144$ (close to $132$) strands for both the upper and lower layer of one slot, which corresponds to a fill factor of $0.49 = 144 / (152.2/0.52)$.
 Note that when you do the winding, there will be only “$z_Q$ times 4 strands divided by 2 layers” ($=72$) strands in a slot for one phase winding.

+> If the fill factor of $0.49 = 144 / (152.2/0.52)$ is too high.
+We can reduce $z_Q$ by increasing the current rating from 20 A to 22.5 A such that $z_Q=32$.
+144 - 4*4 = 128, which gives a fill factor below 0.45 as 0.437.
+Each strand has 128 / 2 layer / 4 strand = 16 strand.

 Finally, I can wind the stator winding using the specifications, $z_Q=36$, 4 strands in hand, gauge 20 wire.
 After connecting some coils, there will be 4 independent coils (i.e., 8 terminals) for me to connect to the torque inverter and suspension inverter.